markovmodel/graphtime/README.md

 Further details can be found in the manuscript:

-S. Olsson and F. Noé "Dynamic Graphical Models of Molecular Kinetics" _in preparation._
+S. Olsson and F. Noé "Dynamic Graphical Models of Molecular Kinetics" _in review._ [pre-print](https://www.biorxiv.org/content/early/2018/11/09/467050)

 ### Dependencies